-In 2016, it was reported that there were more than 310 million active customer accounts on Amazon.
-That means if you are able to sell a 1 dollar product to 1/100 of Amazon’s customer base within the year, you could have 3 million in additional sales.
-One of our clients sold over 8 million dollars last year through Amazon alone, on top of their more traditional brick and mortar and online sales.
+In 2016 it was reported that there were more than 310 million active customer accounts on Amazon.
+That means if you’re able to sell a $1 product to 1% of Amazon’s customer base within the year, you could have $3 million in additional sales.
+One of our clients sold over $8 million last year through Amazon alone, on top of their more traditional brick-and-mortar and online sales.

-Some marketplaces, such as Amazon, use their massive infrastructure to take on the burden of fulfillment and service.
-Retailers participating in FBA (Fulfillment by Amazon) send their merchandise to the Amazon warehouse to fulfill, taking advantage of Amazon ‘Prime’ member orders with free 2-day shipping.
-In today’s world of instant gratification, leveraging this subset of Amazon shoppers can bring a significant increase in your Amazon orders, without having to coordinate fulfillment efforts or added expenses.
+Some marketplaces like Amazon use their massive infrastructure to take on the burden of fulfillment and services.
+Retailers participating in FBA (Fulfillment by Amazon) send their merchandise to the Amazon warehouse to fulfill, enabling them to make their products Prime eligible by offering free two-day shipping.
+In today’s world of instant gratification, tapping into tens of millions of Prime members can bring a significant increase in your Amazon orders, without having to coordinate fulfillment efforts or added expenses.

 Since these marketplaces are taking on the heavy lifting with their marketing efforts, brand recognition and endless budgets, you can be making sales without doing much of anything.
-While you are possibly revamping your own website with responsive design to fit any size screen, or have your staff fulfilling web orders from your store locations, or strategizing how to get orders out the door faster and at a lower cost; take advantage of the abundant resources that these marketplaces can offerith a marketplace integration you gain the resources needed to make and manage additional sales with no limits.
+While you’re making your site responsive or having store staff fulfill web orders or strategizing how to get orders out the door faster and cheaper, take advantage of the abundant resources marketplaces can offer.
+With a marketplace integration you gain the resources needed to make and manage additional sales with no limits.

-With a properly integrated platform, retailers are able to easily post products, manage inventory, track marketplace sales, and know exactly when and where sales are coming from- all from within their retail management system.
-While it is, of course, possible to sell on marketplaces without having integration to your point of sale platform, it takes time and effort to manually post products and enter orders; plus with any manual process comes increased risk for errors.
+With a properly integrated platform, retailers are able to easily post products, manage inventory, track marketplace sales and know exactly when and where sales are coming from, all from within their retail management system.
+While it’s possible to sell on marketplaces without integrating to your POS, it takes time and effort to manually post products and enter orders.
+Plus with any manual process comes increased risk for errors.

 The retail market is changing.
-As consumers become more independent and their expectations increase, the savviest of retailers who can shift along with the market- which might mean doing things today they might not have done years ago – are the ones who will succeed long term.
+As consumers become more independent and their expectations increase, savvy retailers who can shift along with the market – doing things they wouldn’t have considered two years ago – are the ones who will succeed in the long term.

 Ian Goldman is CEO of Celerant Technology Corp.